rodrfentanes21/rodrfentanes21/README.md

 ### Hi there, I'm Rodrigo Fentanes, Computer Science Student @ PUC Minas

 - I consider myself as someone with good communication skills and willing to help others and work on a collaborative environment, always excited about learning new technologies and challenging myself.
-- Currently I'm on the 3rd semester of my Computer Science Major, looking foward to opportunities to expand my knowledge.
+- Currently I'm on the 3rd semester of my Computer Science Major.
+- Looking foward to opportunities to expand my knowledge.
 #### The languages that i speak are:
 - Native Portuguese
 - Fluent English